mhweber/gis_in_action_r_spatial/_posts/2017-04-18-02-Install-Spatial-Libraries.md

 Installing `rgdal` will install the foundation spatial package, `sp`, as a dependency.

-For Linux users, to install simple features, you need GDAL >= 2.0.0, GEOS >= 3.3.0, and Proj.4 >=  4.8.0.
+For Linux users, to install simple features for R (`sf`), you need GDAL >= 2.0.0, GEOS >= 3.3.0, and Proj.4 >=  4.8.0.
 Edzer Pebesma's Simple Features for R GitHub repo has a good explanation:

 [Simple Features for R](https://github.com/edzer/sfr)